 |Mint - Never Hinged - Very Fine||Only available to paid users|

 |Used - Very Fine||Only available to paid users|

-Designer Lara Minja, of Lime Design, in Victoria, BC, notes “The determination, strength, integrity and pride of Fergie Jenkins are the attributes I aspired to bring to this stamp.
+Designer Lara Minja, of Lime Design, in Victoria, BC, notes “The determination, strength, integrity and pride of Carrie Best are the attributes I aspired to bring to this stamp.
 The design balances a more recent depiction with an image from the past.
-A photograph of a more mature Jenkins is overlapped by an image of him on the pitcher’s mound.
-This stamp incorporates an Order of Canada icon, as well as the name and signature of Jenkins to personalize the design.”
+Carrie Best smiles warmly in her portrait, sitting opposite an image of herself reading the newspaper she established.
+This stamp incorporates an Order of Canada icon, as well as the name and signature of Best to personalize the design.”